wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/hue_dimmer.jpg"></div>
   <div class="hw-info">
     <h4>Philips Hue Smart Dimmer Switch</h4>
     <p>A four-button wireles switch that is often present in the starter packs of Philips Hue.
-Its inteneded use is to dim lights, however I use it as a remote for my Sonos-powered music system.
+Its intended use is to dim lights, however I use it as a remote for my Sonos-powered music system.
 Using Deconz and Node-RED I mapped the single buttons to music functions: shuffle, volume and skipping songs.</p>

     <div class="review">
       <p><b>Pros:</b> Four buttons, wall mount using magnets.</p>